cits5501/cits5501.github.io/assets/lectures/lect05c--logic.md

         "`==`", "`>=`",
         "`!=`" all can operate on non-boolean variables)
     -   function or method calls that return a boolean
+    -   any combination of the above, joined by logical connectives

+-   We call the lowest level of expressions -- ones which aren't joined by any logical connectives -- *clauses*.

+[^top]: That is, it isn't pat of any larger expression.

 ### Connectives

 \def\somespace{\hspace{1em}}

--   Predicates can be joined by connectives -- logical operators.
+-   Boolean expressions can be joined by connectives -- logical operators.
 -   Common programming connectives:

     $\lnot$, `!` \hspace{4em} -- \somespace logical not\